Cristian243342/Tic_Tac_Toe__VS__Monteeeeee_Carlooooo/README.md

 By simulating different game scenarios, the AI player can make strategic decisions and improve its chances of winning in the Tic Tac Toe game.

+---
+&nbsp;

 ## Team Composition & Tasks

+This application was made by two students (*see **copyright** above*), each having multiple tasks regarding this project.
+The following list is related to each one's work:

+* Lazar Cristian-Stefan:
+  * Responsible for Tic-Tac-Toe AI Implementation, using Monte-Carlo algorithm;
+  * Basically having a lot of "backend" work;
+&nbsp;
+* Munteanu Eugen:
+  * Responsible for ```STDOUT``` (showing the board, printing correspondent messages etc.);
+  * Basically having a lot of "frontend" work;
+  * Game tester with multiple cases of having to improve the algorithm;
+* Both:
+  * Responsible for documentation, *README.md*;
+  * Coding Style, Indentation & Spacing;

 ## Release

 ## Final words